 The former’s “shock and awe” method proved so effective, in theory, and cheap, that it became the method of choice of British governments to crush local resistance movements in places like Palestine, Mesopotamia (Iraq) and India, in this case the North West Frontier Province, during the 1920s and 1930s.
 One could argue that the RAF’s success in British Somaliland and elsewhere helped to save it from being torn asunder and absorbed by the British Army and Royal Navy.

 One of the RAF officers who served in these faraway lands was Arthur Travers “Bomber / Butch / Butcher” Harris, the commanding officer of the RAF’s Bomber Command between February 1942 and September 1945.

 More or less similar “Shock and awe” methods have been / are being used by the United States since 2001, through unpiloted aerial vehicles, in countries like Afghanistan, Iraq, Libya, Pakistan, Somalia and Yemen.
-Between 900 and 2 200 civilians may have died in these attacks as of 2021, that is from one in 10 to one in 8 victims.
+Between 900 and 2 200 civilians may have died in these attacks as of 2021.
 End of digression.

 The BZ 308 made its first flight to Italian Somalia in October 1953.
 That odyssey was marred by a failure of the hydraulic system and a higher than expected fuel consumption.
 As the crew examined the aircraft in order to return to Italy, the director of AFIS lobbied the Ministero della Difesa and Ministero degli Affari esteri to obtain permission to borrow the BZ 308 to offer himself a little vacation in Madagascar, then a French overseas territory.
 Enrico Martino got what he asked for.